Paedos, creeps and weirdos

 Some people who contact you genuinely just want to chat or be friends.

-The problem is some people, men and women, use the internet to look for sex and target young people.
-They want to trick, pressure or force young people into sex.
+But some people, men and women, use the internet to look for sex and target young people.
+They may want to trick, pressure or force young people into sex.
 They are very happy to lie about who they are and what they want to get it.

 Why?
 There are different reasons.